 Consider the effects of fatigue in relation to your specific workplace processes and tasks, and evaluate the potential for harm when workers are fatigued.
 Managing risks associated with fatigue begins with these three steps:

-- Identify workplace activities, situations, or tasks where being fatigued could increase the risk of harm.
+- Identify workplace activities where being fatigued could increase the risk of harm

-- Assess the level of risk associated with each of the identified hazards, and how those risks are increased when workers are fatigued.
+- Assess the level of risk associated with each of the identified hazards, how fatigue increases the risk of harm, and who may be affected

-- Implement control measures to reduce the potential for harm, following the hierarchy of controls.
+- Implement control measures to manage the risk

 Examples of control measures include the following: